elliotkendall/mille-ai/README.md

 ### Move Objects ###

-A simple object describing a move: whether it's a discard or a play, which card it is, and (for attacks) which team it's targetted at.
+A simple object describing a move: whether it's a discard or a play, which card it is, and (for attacks) the number of the team it's targetted at.
 The constructor takes all of those attributes as parameters.
 Discard versus play is expressed as a constant defined in this class, either DISCARD or PLAY.

 For example: